psychoplasma/blockbook-dockerized/README.md

 ## Todos

 - [ ] Add build variables to blockbook service in order to set bitcoind's RPC credentials to anything other than the defualt
+- [ ] Move out blockchainconf file off the builder of blockbook.
+Instead use volume binding to configuration file